jokerwrld999/jokerwrld.github.io/_drafts/homelab-containers.md

 - **Consistency and Atomicity:** Copy-on-Write ensures that modifications are atomic.
 If a failure occurs during the write operation, the original data remains intact.

-Common implementations of Copy-on-Write are found in some file systems (such as ZFS and Btrfs) and in certain database systems.
-However, it's important to note that the effectiveness of Copy-on-Write depends on the specific use case and workload characteristics.
-While it can offer significant benefits in certain scenarios, its impact on performance may vary in different contexts.

 ## Cloudflare Tunnel
 ## Rancher